 Pull queues allow you to design your own system to consume App Engine tasks.
-The task consumer can be part of your App Engine app (such as a module) or a system outside of App Engine (using the Task Queue REST API).
+The task consumer can be part of your App Engine app, such as a service, or a system outside of App Engine by using the Task Queue REST API.
 The task consumer leases a specific number of tasks for a specific duration, then processes and deletes them before the lease ends.

 Using pull queues requires your application to handle some functions that are automated in push queues:

 - Your application needs to scale the number of workers based on processing volume.
 If your application does not handle scaling, you risk wasting computing resources if there are no tasks to process; you also risk latency if you have too many tasks to process.

 - Your application also needs to explicitly delete tasks after processing.
 In push queues, App Engine deletes the tasks for you.
 If your application does not delete pull queue tasks after processing, another worker might re-process the task.
 This wastes computing resources and risks errors if tasks are not idempotent.

 The following sections describe the process of enqueuing, leasing, and deleting tasks using pull queues.

 Pull queues allow a task consumer to process tasks outside of App Engine's default task processing system.
 If the task consumer is a part of your App Engine app, you can manipulate tasks using simple API calls from the [`com.google.appengine.api.taskqueue`](/appengine/docs/java/javadoc/com/google/appengine/api/taskqueue/package-summary) package.
 Task consumers outside of App Engine can pull tasks using the [Task Queue REST API](/appengine/docs/java/taskqueue/rest).

 - The task consumer leases tasks, either via the Task Queue API (if the consumer is internal to App Engine) or the Task Queue REST API (if the consumer is external to App Engine).